-Temporal distributions of heavy precipitation are provided for use with precipitation frequency estimates from NOAA Atlas 14 Volume 2 for 6-, 12-, 24- and 96-hour durations covering the Ohio River basin and surrounding states.
+Temporal distributions of heavy precipitation are provided for use with precipitation frequency estimates from NOAA Atlas 14 Volume 3 for 1-, 6-, 12-, 24- and 96-hour durations covering Puerto Rico and the U.S. Virgin Islands.
 The temporal distributions are expressed in probabilistic terms as cumulative percentages of precipitation and duration at various percentiles.
 The starting time of precipitation accumulation was defined in the same fashion as it was for precipitation frequency estimates for consistency.

 Temporal distributions for each duration are presented in Figure A.1.1.
 The data were also subdivided into quartiles based on where in the distribution the most precipitation occurred in order to provide more specific information on the varying distributions that were observed.
-Figures A.1.2 through A.1.5 depict temporal distributions for each quartile for the four durations.
+Figures A.1.2 through A.1.6 depict temporal distributions for each quartile for the five durations.
 Digital data to generate the temporal distributions are available at http://hdsc.nws.noaa.gov/hdsc/pfds/pfds_temporal.html.
 Table A.1.1 lists the number and proportion of cases in each quartile for each duration.